 Bedbugs, known scientifically as Cimex lectularius (Cimicidae) are small wingless insects that feed exclusively on the blood of warm-blooded animals.
 Humans are ideal hosts for them.

 Over millions of years, bedbugs have evolved as nest parasites - inhabiting the nests of birds and the roosts of bats.
 Some of them have learned to adapt to the human environment.

-Newborns, called hatchlings or nymphs, are tiny, about the size of a poppy seed, while adults grow to about ¼ of an inch long.
+Newborns, called hatchlings or nymphs, are tiny but visible, about the size of a poppy seed, while adults grow to about 0.25 inches long.
 Their shape is oval and flattened.
-Both nymphs, eggs and adults are visible to the naked eye.
+Nymphs, eggs, and adults are visible to the naked eye.

-They are called bed bugs because of their preferred habitat in human homes: sofas, bed mattresses and other soft furnishings.
+They are called bedbugs because of their preferred habitat in human homes: sofas, bed mattresses, and other soft furnishings.

-Bed bugs are seen as a growing problem within all types of dwellings, including private homes, dormitories, cruise ships, army barracks, and shelters.
+Bedbugs are seen as a growing problem within all types of dwellings, including private homes, dormitories, cruise ships, army barracks, and shelters.